shrikant0013/CF-Demo/README.md

 * Is an API that by can be called by any REST client

 ## Live instance
-Use REST client like [Postman] (https://www.getpostman.com/) to access the endpoint https://cloudycat.herokuapp.com/concat?pre=hello&post=world
+Use REST client like [Postman] (https://www.getpostman.com/) to access the endpoint.
+Use 'X-Auth-Key' as auth header. https://cloudycat.herokuapp.com/concat?pre=hello&post=world

 ## Pre requisites